IABTechLab/uid2docs/docs/endpoints/post-token-refresh.md

 ```

 ### Response Body Properties

+The response body includes the properties shown in the following table.

 | Property | Data Type | Description |
 | :--- | :--- | :--- |